 Web analytics and digital interactions tend to be, by nature, a bit more reactive or real-time.
 However, as the digital world evolves, analysis is starting to move from descriptive analytics to being a bit more predictive.
 Companies want to be able to figure out how their sites and marketing campaigns may operate over the long term so that they can define strategy around what will be coming, and not what has already happened.

 With web analytics becoming more advanced, digital analytics professionals will need the ability to manipulate data beyond simply requesting a report from an automated platform.
 If you’re not already familiar with these areas, it’s better to spend the time learning now, while companies are still catching up, and not wait until these skills become a hard requirement and you’ve fallen behind!

-Curious to see whether I have any roles that fit your experience, or looking to hire web and/or digital analytics experts for your team?
-Feel free to connect with me on LinkedIn!
+Curious to see whether we have any roles that fit your experience, or looking to hire web and/or digital analytics experts for your team?
+Feel free to reach out to us.

 Learn more about the top 2019 trends in the digital and web analytics space – as well as their implications for professionals and employers – in the video below!